ThummeTo/FMIExport.jl/README.md

 ## How can I use FMIExport.jl?
 1. open a Julia-Command-Window, activate your prefered environment
 1. goto package manager using ```]```
-1. type ```add https://github.com/JuliaLang/PackageCompiler.jl#kms/fix-windows-library-filename``` (there is currently an issue with the release v2.0.4 of PackageCompiler that will be fixed soon)
+1. type ```add https://github.com/JuliaLang/PackageCompiler.jl#kms/fix-windows-library-filename``` (there is currently an issue with the release v2.0.4 of PackageCompiler that will be fixed soon and make this step obsolete)
 1. type ```add FMIExport```

 ## What FMI.jl-Library should I use?